x423xu/x423xu.github.io/content/posts/2022-04-06-paper-summary.md

   1. lead to sub-optimal results on long and complex language expressions.
   2. Built on pre-defined structures of language queries or image scenes.
   3. Ground object in an indirect way: candidates are sparse region proposals, or dense anchors.
 So the performance would be influenced by the proposals.

+# Zero-Shot Robot Manipulation from Passive Human Videos

+- Learn robot manipulation only by watching videos of humans doing arbitrary tasks in unstructured settings